Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

+**Structural Resistance**
+The measure of how much effort is required for a ripple to maintain coherence across a region.
+Resistance varies based on structure density and interference history.
+Related: Law 7 – Structural Resistance and Redshift, Equation – F_g = –∇P_s

+---

 **Flicker**
 A localized, rhythmic node oscillation caused by stabilized interference.
 Flickers are the basis of coherent emergence (e.g., mass, time).
 Related: Law 6 – Flicker Coherence

+---

+**Flicker Pressure**
+The total structural activation force exerted on a node by the surrounding lattice.
+It represents the intensity of coherent ripple energy acting to stabilize or destabilize local flicker.
+Related: Equation – E = Fₚ – Fᵣ, Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field

+---

+**Recognition Limit**
+The coherence threshold a node must maintain to persist as mass.
+If flicker pressure exceeds this limit, the surplus manifests as emergent energy.
+If it falls short, activation fails or coherence collapses.
+Related: Equation – E = Fₚ – Fᵣ, Law 6 – Flicker Coherence, Law 13 – Collapse and Field Reformation

 ---